NiclO1337/pp5-cats-vs-dogs/README.md

 - Fine tuning hyperparameters will significantly improve the models accuracy.
   - Test the model with base settings and then attempt to increase the score.

-- Training the model with images that has higher resolution with improve accuracy.
+- Training the model with images that has higher resolution will improve accuracy.
   - Create datasets with different image quality, then train and test the model with each dataset.